Capital Airlines Flight 300

-On May 20, 1958 a Vickers Viscount airliner operating Capital Airlines Flight 300 was involved in a mid-air collision with a United States Air Force T-33 jet trainer on a proficiency flight in the skies above Brunswick, Maryland.
+On May 20, 1958, a Vickers Viscount airliner operating Capital Airlines Flight 300 was involved in a mid-air collision with a United States Air Force Lockheed T-33 jet trainer on a proficiency flight in the skies above Brunswick, Maryland.
 All 11 people on board the Viscount and one of the two crew in the T-33 were killed in the accident.

 Flight 300 was the second of four fatal crashes in under two years involving Capital Airlines Viscounts; the others were Flight 67 (April 1958), Flight 75 (May 1959), and Flight 20 (January 1960).

 An investigation of the accident concluded that the pilot in command of the T-33 failed to see and maintain a safe distance from other air traffic.

 Accident

-Capital Airlines Flight 300 was a regular scheduled flight from Chicago, Illinois to Baltimore, Maryland with an intermediate stop at Pittsburgh, Pennsylvania.
-The flight from Chicago was uneventful and at 10:50 local time the airliner departed Pittsburgh bound for Baltimore.
+Capital Airlines Flight 300 was a regular scheduled flight from Chicago, Illinois, to Baltimore, Maryland, with an intermediate stop at Pittsburgh, Pennsylvania.
+The flight from Chicago was uneventful, and at 10:50 local time the airliner departed Pittsburgh bound for Baltimore.
 At 11:25 while cruising at 11,000 ft Washington Air Traffic Control cleared Flight 300 to descend and maintain 7,000 ft.
-At 11:26 the Viscount crew reported descending through 10,000 ft over Martinsburg and radar contact was made by ATC.
+At 11:26 the Viscount crew reported descending through 10,000 ft over Martinsburg, and radar contact was made by ATC.
 48 seconds later flight 300 reported leaving 9,000 ft with clearance to 5,000 ft.
 This was the last radio transmission from the Viscount.

 The T-33 jet trainer launched from Martin State Airport at 11:07 for a VFR familiarization flight; its air speed was significantly higher as it approached the Viscount from the left and behind.
 The Viscount's indicated air speed was 235 kn, while the T-33's was 290 kn with a closing rate of approximately 195 kn.
 While slowly climbing through 8,000 ft at 85 percent engine power, the jet banked slightly to the right and impacted the left side of the airliner forward of the wing.
 The airliner pitched up, its air speed decreasing, then the nose dropped and the aircraft entered a steep spin to the right, slowing to a flat spin before it struck the ground.
 The T-33 pilot was thrown clear of the flaming jet and parachuted safely to the ground but was badly burned.
 The jet disintegrated after the collision and the passenger was fatally injured.